FreshRSS/FreshRSS/docs/en/admins/05_Backup.md

 # Backup

 This tutorial demonstrates commands for backing up FreshRSS.
-It assumes that your main FreshRSS directory is `/usr/share/FreshRSS`; If you have installed it somewhere else, substitute your path as necessary.
+It assumes that your main FreshRSS directory is `/usr/share/FreshRSS`; If you’ve installed it somewhere else, substitute your path as necessary.

 ## Installation Backup